 When sanctions are necessary, it is important to be fair and consistent.
 It is important to protect the relationship with the child and to protect the child's self- esteem.
-It is imperative that the process for green, orange and red behaviour (school's behaviour scales) is followed strictly.

 If a child persists with their inappropriate behaviour or if a child has been aggressive or violent towards another child or adult, a member of SLT or the Headteacher will be informed and they will become involved in dealing with the situation.
 At this point a bespoke program is established involving the school and the parents in order to do the best for the child (Behaviour Support Plan).